OmarYassin22/Task/README.md

 ### Using the Application

-1. Open your web browser and navigate to `https://localhost:5001`.
+1. Open your web browser and navigate to  `https://localhost:7152` or `http://localhost:5054)`.
 2. You will see the home page of the Applicant Management System.
 3. Use the navigation menu to add, view, update, or delete applicants.

+### Use Postman in Test
+1. import `Postmant collection.json` from the API app
+2. Modify baseUrl variable in `Applicant Management System`
+3. Select API as the startup project
+4. Then Start Test

 ## Project Structure